kellyd7/MechaCar_Statistical_Analysis/README.md

 - A review of the results of the T-test for the suspension coils for Lot 2 shows that they are not statistically different from the population mean, and the p-value is not low enough (0.6072) for us to reject the null hypothesis.

 ![This is an imgae](https://github.com/kellyd7/MechaCar_Statistical_Analysis/blob/main/Images/Lot3%20ttest%20(Deliverable%203).png)
 - A review of the results of the T-test for the suspension coils for Lot 3 shows that they are slightly statistically different from the population mean, and the p-value is just low enough (0.0417) for us to reject the null hypothesis.
-This lot may be need to be discarded, or at least more closely evaluated.

 ## Study Design: MechaCar vs Competition